Cork Colleges Progression Scheme

 For FETAC Level 6 students, it is strongly advised that you also apply through the CAO for year 1 entry, as year 2 entry is not guaranteed.

-If successful, students will receive an offer through the CAO at Round 2 (end of August).
+If successful, students will receive an offer through the CAO at Round 0 (start of August), 1 (mid August) or 2 (end of August).

-A programme will be delivered for FE students who wish to meet the Maths minimum requirement for entry into programmes of study in the Business and Humanities field in Cork Institute of Technology September 2017.
+A programme will be delivered for FE students who wish to meet the maths minimum requirement for entry into programmes of study in the Business and Humanities field in Cork Institute of Technology September 2018.

-This programme is suitable for students who are applying for programmes of study in the Business and Humanities field in Cork Institute of Technology in September 2017, and who are
+This programme is suitable for FE students who are applying for programmes of study in the Business and Humanities field in Cork Institute of Technology in September 2018, and who are

-Currently in CIT if a prospective student does not meet the Maths requirement, any points accumulated through the FETAC award cannot be used for entry into year 1.
+Currently in CIT if a prospective student does not meet the maths entry requirement, any points accumulated through the FETAC award cannot be used for entry into year 1.

-This Maths initiative is for prospective students who wish to apply using their FETAC points, but do not hold a relevant qualification in Maths.
+This maths initiative is for prospective FE students who wish to apply using their FETAC points, but do not hold a relevant qualification in maths.
 The programme is free of charge.
-There will be 30 places available and these will be allocated to the first 30 applicants.
+Places are limited- there will be 30 places available and these will be allocated to the first 30 applicants.